anishkutti/SSMSCopilot/README.md

 | Application Developer       | Integrates SQL queries into application code (e.g., using Python, .NET, Java).               | [App Developer Examples](./ApplicationDeveloper/README.md)                                 |
 | DevOps                      | Responsible for making DML/DDL release                                                       | [DevOps Examples](./4_DevOps/README.md)                                                      |
 | End User                    | Interacts with data indirectly through applications                                          | [End User Examples](./EndUser/README.md)

+## Automation
+	* Creating tables and populating it
+		Create a table having automobile parts.
+Include 50 columns.
+Add sample records which looks real. execute it

+	* Create realtional tables and populate it
+		Create customer_demo, product_demo, sales_demo  tables
+		Link all together
+		Add atleast 5 columns in customer_demo and sales_demo
+		Add 50 sample records which has real product names and customer names in each table Use tech company names
+	2b.
+Add 100 more sample data in dbo.sales_demo for year 2023. use customer_id between 1 to 5

+	2c.
+Add 10 new columns in product_demo. make column names look real

+## Analytical
+	* Write a query which will show the sales by customer, product and month

+	* Show top 10 sales by product and company by year and month. show the query as well

+	* Detect anomoly

+		alter table customer_demo
+		add customer_rating int
+		update customer_demo
+		set customer_rating =1

+		update customer_demo
+		set customer_rating = null where customer_id =5

+	 Detect anomoly in customer_demo table. show the query as well

+## Data Transform & Curate
+	* Write a stored proc which will create a flat table and populate it with customer, product and sales info by month

+## New Feature Exploration
+	* Show new t-sql enhancements in sql 2025

+	* Give example of JSON_ARRAYAGG